Jared284/security-portfolio/README.md

 This repository documents hands-on cybersecurity labs focused on **log analysis, detection engineering, and automated defensive controls** in a Linux home lab environment.

-The objective of this portfolio is to demonstrate **SOC-style analyst thinking** — moving from raw telemetry to detection, triage, and response.
+The objective of this portfolio is to demonstrate defensive security thinking — from raw telemetry to detection, triage, and automated response — in a realistic Linux environment.
 ---

 ## Home Lab Overview